 This tickled the imagination and sparked dreams of many that they could make a living playing real money poker from the comfort of their homes, earning more money than they ever could working 9 to 5 jobs.

 During this golden era, people dropped colleges and abandoned their jobs to pursue a career of a professional poker player.
 It just seemed so easy, so surreal.
-Put a few hundred into your online accounts, click buttons for a few hours a day, and become a millionaire.
+Put a few hundred into your online accounts at sites like Ignition Poker, click buttons for a few hours a day, and become a millionaire.
 Others have done it so why not them?

 Epic stories kept coming in.
 Legends like Tom ‘durrrr’ Dwan and ‘Isildur1’ capture our imagination, as they made it all look so easy.
 Even if you lost everything, getting it all back, and then some, seemed simple.